httpwg/http2-spec/draft.md

 HTTP/2.0 at IETF87.

-# For Further Discussion
+# Next Steps

+There are three separable aspects to this proposal:

+* The concept of alternate services

+* The Alt-Svc header field

+* The http2-tls-relaxed protocol

+In evaluating it, they should be considered separately.

+Depending on what aspects we decide to adopt, there are also a number of related issues that should be discussed:

-* DNS: This model is also amenable to DNS-based discovery.
+* DNS: Alternate services are also amenable to DNS-based discovery.
 If there is sufficient interest, a future revision may include a proposal for that.

-* Upgrade: For some flows, it may be advantageous to do an "upgrade dance" a tls-relaxed protocol, a la STARTTLS.
+* Upgrade: For some flows, it may be advantageous to do an "upgrade dance" to the tls-relaxed protocol, a la STARTTLS.
 If there is sufficient interest, a future revision may also include a proposal for that.

 * http1-tls-relaxed: If there is sufficient interest, it may also be worthwhile